Skip to main content Skip to footer

-Top 17 Holiday Waste & Recycling Tips
+Top 17 Holiday Recycling Tips

-The Christmas holiday season is a time of giving, celebration and enjoying quality time with loved ones.
 While there’s excitement in the holiday hype, did you know that household waste volumes increase by as much as 25% during the fall and winter holiday seasons?
-New items are bought, and old ones are tossed into the trash alongside masses of wrapping paper and packaging materials.

 Luckily, we have some easy ways to spread holiday cheer by trimming the trash and making more sustainable choices.
-This year, Rumpke is delivering the gift of our top ways to reduce waste during the Christmas season.

 Tip 1: Choose Reusable Gift Packaging

-- Sturdy gift boxes
+• Sturdy gift boxes

-- Gift bags
+• Gift bags

-- Decorate paper bags or cardboard boxes—avoid using glitter or foil
+• Decorate paper bags or cardboard boxes—avoid using glitter or foil

-- Put together a gift basket
+• Put together a gift basket

-- Holiday tote bags
+• Holiday tote bags

-- Buy a stocking for each member of your household to hold smaller presents
+• Buy a stocking for each member of your household to hold smaller presents

 Tip 2: Know Which Gift Packaging is Recyclable

-Knowing the difference between acceptable and unacceptable items will help ensure recyclable items end up out of the landfill.
-These gift packaging materials are often acceptable for recycling, but be sure to check your service provider:
+Knowing the difference between acceptable and unacceptable items will help ensure recyclable items end up out of the landfill!

 Tip 3: Think Outside the Gift Box

-- If you’re crafty, hand-make gifts such as paintings, knitting/crocheting and pottery—the possibilities are endless!
+• If you’re crafty, hand-make gifts such as paintings, knitting/crocheting and pottery—the possibilities are endless!

-- Offer a kind act of service that someone needs--for example, help someone complete a DIY home project.
+• Offer a kind act of service that someone needs—for example, help someone complete a DIY home project.

-- Have an experience gift such as attending a show, concert or fun event
+• Have an experience gift such as attending a show, concert or fun event.

-- Bake someone some holiday goods.
+• Bake someone some holiday goods.

-- Focus on a couple of quality items that someone really wants or needs.
+• Focus on a couple of quality items that someone really wants or needs.

 Tip 4: Deck the Halls Sustainably

-This time of year, shelves are full of eye-catching, decorative displays at the store.
 Before buying, consider the following questions as a more mindful consumer:

-- Will I use it again next year?
+• Will I use it again next year?

-- Do I already have one like it?
+• Do I already have one like it?

-- Do I have storage space?
+• Do I have storage space?

-- Could I find a similar item at the thrift store?
+• Could I find a similar item at the thrift store?

 Tip 5: Use Natural Holiday Decorations